(253) 544-4032

 Factors Influencing Cleaning Costs

 The cost of a cleaning can vary depending on the extent of the damage and the size of the carpeted area.
+A small area of damage will cost less, while a large area or extensive damage will bring the cost up.
 It’s important to note that landlords cannot use the security deposit to cover the costs of regular maintenance or cleaning associated with normal wear and tear.

 Landlord Carpet Replacement Law in Washington State